Animals

 One group were lucky enough to find a great crested newt.

 A large variety of invertebrates are found in the varied habitats from the ponds, through trees, bushes and dead wood to the wildflower grassland.
-Each habitat supports its own collection of insects and other invertebrates .
-Highlights include dragonflies which breed in the ponds, sheild bugs often found on bushes, burnet moths and red and black froghoppers in the grassland.
-And of course we must mention a few of the twenty or so different species of butterflies.
-There is a colony of marbled whites which were until recently uncommon in this part of the country and are still quite localised.
-Other butterflies particularly associated with the wildflower grassland include meadow browns, gatekeepers, ringlets and common blues.
+Each habitat supports its own collection of insects and other invertebrates.
+Highlights include dragonflies which breed in the ponds, shield bugs often found on bushes, burnet moths and red and black froghoppers in the grassland.